CHSAA has moved to a new RPI system for postseason all team sports.

 RPI stands for Ratings Percentage Index.
 This Wikipedia page is a good starting point for those looking to become familiar with the formula.
 In short, it is a way to measure a team's strength relative to other teams, based largely on the strength of their schedules.

 CHSAA first became interested in using an RPI system when searching for a way to standardize all postseason qualification processes.
 It was also used by the football committee in 2015 as a component to the seeding criteria, following a presentation and suggestion from community members.
 The RPI formula is used by both the NCAA and NAIA, among other organizations, as part of their postseason system.
-In August, CHSAA's board of directors mandated that all committees use RPI for postseason qualification.
-Committees have been implementing the system ever since, with some using it as a seeding criteria, as well.
+In August 2015, CHSAA's board of directors mandated that all committees use RPI for postseason qualification.

 Why use RPI instead of another type of rating system?